 Seeing red, red, red?
 That’s because the Chinese believe red is the colour of happiness and has the power to prevent any bad luck from invading your home in the New Year.
 From clothes, accessories, and household decorations, to banners protecting entrances to homes, shops and offices, red is de rigueur during CNY.
 If you are visiting Chinese friends, you don’t have to be in top-to-toe red, just add pops of colour with a red handbag or red shoes.
 There are plenty of sweet options for the kiddos in shopping malls from Tangs to Takashimaya.
 Even IKEA has gotten in on the act, with a selection of chic red placemats, framed calligraphy pictures and red crockery.

 Orange is another lucky colour, being close to the colour of gold and because the word ‘orange’ also sounds like the Chinese word for ‘wealth’ (homophones figure significantly in the Chinese language.)
 Households will order Mandarin oranges by the boxful to exchange this symbol of prosperity when visiting family and friends.
-However, this year, due to less than ideal weather, Mandarin oranges are predicted to be in short supply, so do stock up whenever you see them in the supermarkets.
+Chances are your kiddos will be asked to bring oranges into school.
 If you have a friendly vendor in your wet market, place an order with them as you’ll be assured of superior quality Mandarins, albeit at premium prices.

 Plants heavy with mandarin oranges or kumquats are considered very auspicious and you’ll be spoilt for choice at the many garden centres dotted around the island.
 My go-to place are the nurseries along Thomson Road, where staff helpfully arrange delivery dates and times, as well as share their tried-and-tested tips on how to ensure your plants continue to look healthy and bountiful throughout the Festival.
 Do note that the fruit is generally not meant to be eaten so keep a watchful eye on little hands tempted by all that luscious fruit.